Accelerating Fully Homomorphic Encryption by Bridging Modular and Bit-Level Arithmetic: Discussion

-{\bf Batching:} We compare bridging with other accelerations of homomorphic computation at the programming level.
-As we show in Section \ref{sss:genotype}, the polynomial \replace[modulus]{degree} affects the performance and noise budget.
-A smaller polynomial \replace[modulus]{degree} makes operations a few times faster.
+{\bf Polynomial degree:} We compare bridging with other accelerations of homomorphic computation at the programming level.
+As we show in Section \ref{sss:genotype}, the polynomial degree affects the performance and noise budget.
+A smaller polynomial degree makes operations a few times faster.
 At the same time, it reduces the noise budget, allowing fewer computations before data corruption or bootstrapping.
 It also reduces the number of plaintexts that can be packed in a ciphertext when batching.
-Nevertheless, the performance improvement from a smaller polynomial \replace[modulus]{degree} outweighs the fewer batching slots in the ciphertexts.
-The best option is to use the smallest polynomial \replace[modulus]{degree} that does not corrupt the ciphertext.
+Nevertheless, the performance improvement from a smaller polynomial degree outweighs the fewer batching slots in the ciphertexts.

-Batching enables SIMD usage of ciphertexts \cite{batching}.
-It can provide several orders of magnitude performance improvement for SIMD-compatible applications.
-Unfortunately, not all FHE schemes support batching (e.g., GSW-based schemes such as TFHE \cite{chillotti2016faster} and FHEW \cite{ducas2015fhew}).
-The ones that do, such as BGV \cite{BGV_ref} or BFV \cite{fan2012somewhatmisc}, support it only for some specific encryption parameters, which may not be the most noise efficient parameters for the target application.
-In any case, due to its significant performance benefits, batching should always be used if the target application is compatible with it.
+{\bf Batching} enables SIMD usage of ciphertexts \cite{batching}.
+It can provide several orders of magnitude performance improvement for SIMD-compatible applications, however not all FHE schemes support it \cite{chillotti2016faster,ducas2015fhew}.
+Due to its significant computational benefits, batching should always be used where possible.